 Research team 2019

 Assoc.
 Prof. Amanda Ridley (FIAO, UCT and UWA)

-Dr Thomas Flower (FIAO, UCT and Simon Fraser University)
+Dr Thomas Flower (FIAO, UCT and Capilano University)

 Dr Susie Cunningham (FIAO, UCT)

 Prof. Claire Spottiswoode (FIAO, UCT and U. Cambridge)